Benchmarking Cognitive Biases in Large Language Models as Evaluators

 \section{Introduction}

 Large language models (LLMs) \citep{brown2020language, ouyang2022training} adapted to follow various kinds of instructions have been popularly utilized for several natural language tasks.
 The general standard for testing a model's capabilities is benchmarking its performance on static evaluation suites such as \citet{eli5_lfqa} and \citet{wang2020superglue}.
-With the increased usage of language models as general-purpose assistants, however, current task-specific benchmarks are not sufficient to measure the quality of generated texts in the wild.
+With the increased usage of language models as general-purpose assistants and their artificial nature \cite{das2024surface}, current task-specific benchmarks are insufficient to measure the quality of generated texts in the wild.

 Recent studies have shown that LLMs can serve as evaluators themselves: \citet{wu2023style} utilize LLMs as self-evaluators to automatically judge the quality of open-ended generations and compare them with human judgments via an Elo-score calculation.
 Other works, such as AlpacaEval \citep{alpaca_eval}, also utilize LLMs, such as GPT-4 \citep{openai2023gpt4}, as automatic evaluators to reduce the time and cost overhead of human annotations.
 As noted by these works, such automatic evaluation leaderboards have a number of limitations, including a preference for long outputs or outputs that are more similar to the evaluators' generation qualities.